josugoar/archive/basic-data-visualization/README.md

 # basic-data-visualization

-> Small & fun data visualization of various datasets
+> Small and fun data visualization of various datasets